intel/mlir-extensions/docs/rfcs/XeTile.md

      vector<256x256xfloat>, vector<256x32xbf16>, vector<32x256xbf16>
 	   into vector<256x256xfloat>
 ```
 The `wg_map` attribute of input vector operands can be derived from the wg_map_d.
-They must have the same sg_layout, and sg_data for m and n dimenion must be same as wg_map_d, and sg_data for k dimension must be same as operand A and B. These attributes may be retrieved from their producer ops, and the retrived attributes must be consistent with the derived ones.
+They must have the same sg_layout, and sg_data for m and n dimenion must be same as wg_map_d, and sg_data for k dimension must be same as operand A and B. These attributes may be retrieved from their producer ops, and the retrieved attributes must be consistent with the derived ones.
 Below is the derived wg_map for the three vector operands in the example above.
 ```mlir
    #wg_map_a = #xetile.wg_map<sg_layout = [8, 4], sg_data = [32, 32]>
    #wg_map_b = #xetile.wg_map<sg_layout = [8, 4], sg_data = [32, 64]>